-Table host sets options which include such things as playing a single game or playing a series consisting of any combination of 50, 90, 120, 150, and 200 point rounds, draws of either 2 or 3 cards at a time, choice of zero, 2 or 4 jokers per deck, and decisions of whether the entire team must be playing their final hand in order to go out or not.
+Table host sets options which include such things as playing a single game or playing a series consisting of any combination of 50, 90, 120, 150, and 200 point rounds, draws of either 2 or 3 cards at a time, how many cards to take from the Discard Pile, choice of zero, 2 or 4 jokers per deck, how to handle red and black three's (see below), and decisions of whether the entire team must be playing their final hand in order to go out or not.
+The host also determines how many closed books are required in order to go out.
+In addition to setting the total number of books required to go out, the host also sets the minimum number of natural and polluted books required to go out.
 When our family and friends play Hand and Foot we refer to these as "house rules".

 No need to download an app.
 That's right.
 Many of the Hand and Foot card games played online require you to download an app from Google Play or Apple Store.
 This version of the game is played online over the internet.
 No need for players to register or enter in special information such as credit card numbers.